 However, the data does not support the fear and hysteria that is often published.

 - Spanish property prices have risen since the Brexit referendum in 2016.

-- The market is underpinned by a healthy economy and foreign demand.
+- The market is underpinned by low interest rates and foreign demand.

 - Spanish property remains cheap relative to the UK.